Gavin-Persad/workshop_js-101-repetition/js-101-logic.md

 }
 ```

-Well yes, one is always going to be greater than three.
-We will usually be checking something that can change like a variable.
+In this example, one is always going to be greater than three; that won't change.
+In our code, however, we will usually be checking something that can change like a variable.

 ```js
 let numberOfPies = getPieCount();